StephenGunn/jovian/src/content/posts/generating-typescript-types-from-directus.md

 ```

 > This was written in JavaScript before Node could run TypeScript files directly

+I put this file in a `scripts/` directory that sits in my project root, but you can place
+it anywhere you like as long as you adapt your `package.json` script definition.

 You will have to install a few things if you haven't already: